Bit-Quill/babelfish_extensions/test/odbc/README.md

 ### Using environment variables

 The environment variables will have the same name as the keys in the config file (e.g. MSSQL_BABEL_DB_SERVER will correspond with the server name for the SQL Server connection).
-When running the build commands, you may set the environment variable in you .zshrc file (or .bashprofile) or before executing the main file like the example below.
+When running the build commands, you may set the environment variable in your .zshrc file (or .bashprofile) or before executing the main file like the example below.

 ```
 // In the odbc directory